thePidge/netArchae/README.md

 # netArchae
-Version 3.1.3 of Autopsy Required
+###Version 3.1.3 of Autopsy Required
-Autopsy Module that extracts Packet Captures (pcaps) from Data Sources.
-It sorts them under a "PCAPs" tab within "Interesting Files" and allows the extracted pcaps to be parsed by KeywordSearch.
+This Autopsy Module extracts Packet Captures (pcaps) from Data Sources.
+It then sorts them under a "PCAPs" tab within "Interesting Files" and allows the extracted pcaps to be parsed by KeywordSearch.

 In order to use this module, you must have Autopsy version 3.1.3 installed.